MicrosoftDocs/azure-devops-docs/docs/artifacts/get-started-npm.md

 ## License the Azure Artifacts extension

-Azure Artifacts is installed by default for TFS 2017 customers.
 To use Azure Artifacts, you must upgrade to TFS 2017.

-> [!NOTE]
-> If the Azure Artifacts extension has been removed, you can install it from the [Marketplace page for Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed).
+If the Azure Artifacts extension has been removed, you can install it from the [Visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed).

 ### Assign licenses in TFS

 Each organization gets five free licenses.
-If you need more than five licenses, go to the [Marketplace page for Azure Artifacts](https://marketplace.visualstudio.com/items?itemName=ms.feed) and select **Get**.
-Select **Buy** and purchase the additional licenses that you need.
+If you need more than five licenses, go to [Visual studio marketplace](https://marketplace.visualstudio.com/items?itemName=ms.feed) and select **Get it free**.

 If you aren't sure, you can select **Start 30-day free trial**.
 Every user in your organization is then granted access to Azure Artifacts for 30 days.
 After the 30-day trial period, your organization reverts back to five entitled users, and you must assign licenses to individual users.
 If you need additional licenses at this point, you can purchase them from this same dialog box in the Marketplace.
 If you have a Visual Studio Enterprise license, you already have access to Azure Artifacts and don't need to be assigned a license.
 Just ensure that you've been assigned the "Visual Studio Enterprise" access level.

 > [!NOTE]
 > If you selected **Start 30 day free trial** and are still in the trial period, every user is granted access.
 Licenses don't need to be assigned until the trial period ends.